 |Increase at 6 months||Increase at 12 months||Increase at 3 Years|

 While we’ve shown you some estimated car insurance rates for sedans, you'll need to get personalized quotes to find out exactly how much insurance will cost.
 Consider our rates as a starting point.
-Farmers and Nationwide won't always be the cheapest companies.
+State Farm, USAA, and Nationwide won't always be the cheapest companies.
 The best way to make sure you’re getting the cheapest rate for you is to assess as many companies as possible.
 Enter your zip code below to see the best rate for your vehicle.

 Didn't get the answers you were looking for?
 See our additional articles for more ways to save on car insurance.

-Between September and December 2017, The Zebra conducted comprehensive auto insurance pricing analysis using its proprietary quote engine, comprising data from insurance rating platforms and public rate filings.
+The Zebra conducted comprehensive auto insurance pricing analysis using its proprietary quote engine, comprising data from insurance rating platforms and public rate filings.
 The Zebra examined nearly 53 million rates to explore trends for specific auto insurance rating factors across all United States zip codes, averaged by state, including Washington, DC.

-Analysis used a consistent base profile for the insured driver: a 30-year-old single male driving a 2013 Honda Accord EX with a good driving history and coverage limits of $50,000 bodily injury liability per person/$100,000 bodily injury liability per accident/$50,000 property damage liability per accident with a $500 deductible for comprehensive and collision.
+The analysis used a consistent base profile for the insured driver: a 30-year-old single male driving a 2013 Honda Accord EX with a good driving history and coverage limits of $50,000 bodily injury liability per person/$100,000 bodily injury liability per accident/$50,000 property damage liability per accident with a $500 deductible for comprehensive and collision.
 For coverage level data, optional coverage (that must be rejected in writing) is included where applicable, including uninsured motorist coverage and personal injury protection.

 National property and casualty losses information is from the Insurance Information Institute and the NOAA National Centers for Environmental Information U.S. Billion-Dollar Weather and Climate Disasters report.

-For vehicle make and model data, analysis referenced the most popular vehicles in the U.S. by 2016 year-end sales according to Goodcarbadcar.net’s automakers’ data.
+For vehicle make and model data, analysis referenced the most popular vehicles in the U.S. by 2016 year-end sales, according to Goodcarbadcar.net’s automakers’ data.

-Finally, some rate data may vary slightly throughout report based on rounding.
+Some rate data may vary slightly throughout report based on rounding.